ifshizuku/nextjs-zh-docs/pages/docs/basic-features/supported-browsers-features.en.md

----
-description: Browser support and which JavaScript features are supported by Next.js.
----

 # Supported Browsers and Features

 Next.js supports **IE11 and all modern browsers** (Edge, Firefox, Chrome, Safari, Opera, et al) with no required configuration.